hobson/hobson.github.io/_posts/2016-10-02--PyDX-is-Awesome!.md

 - "Adding Celery to your Salad" by Hannes Hapke
 - "Wayback Machine" by Barbara Miller

-And my talk
+And my talk...

 - [There's Hope for Chatbots](http://totalgood.github.io/hope)

+My talk was a big disappointment for me and some in the audience because I couldn't get the Django interface to [hope](http://github.com/totalgod/hope) working.
+The talk is more of an overview of current chatbot tech rather than a *HOWTO*.
+But Cole's LSTM-brained bot trained on movie dialog was a nice highlight and conclusion for the talk.

+There's a double reversal on [Chatterbot](http://github.com/gunthercox/ChatterBot)'s repsonse.in_response_to self relationship for the `Statement(Model)` through `Response(Model)` asymmetrical relation.
+And something's going on in the DjangoStorage plugin that sort-of untangles it, but I wasn't able to unmigrate all my training data etc. Cowboy coding **fail** again.
+Gotta start writing tests first.
+Will get it going soon.

-Slides and videos will be online soon, I'm sure.
+Slides and videos will be online soon at [PyDX](http://blog.pydx.org/talk-list/), I'm sure.
 So check back for more links.

 Rami and I had a few questions for Nathan but didn't want to ask publicly... so how about an unread blog post about it ;)